 These were meant to be for breakfast to get over not being able to have a pain au chocolat but I didn’t like them very much.
 They tasted to me like they were full of additives:

 I bought some great gluten free Madeleines the last time I was in Italy and one of these is a perfect breakfast with a good coffee.
 The taste of these Madeleines was good, but not as good as the ones I bought in Italy.

 What I found really surprising about shopping for allergies and intolerances in France is that the labelling of food items in France is very inconsistent.
 Some items (notably those which are explicitly marketed as gluten free) have clear labelling on them which can be seen in the photos above and this example from the Madeleines:

-My tips for gluten free shopping in France:
+My essential tips for gluten free food shopping in France:

 - Gluten free goods are available in French supermarkets but the variety and quality of the range may not be the same as available in the UK

 - Seek out health stores, such as the Bio chain which sells brands including Schär as well as French gluten free goods.
 Other health food stores include Naturalia and La Vie Claire

 - For negotiating ingredients on labels where allergy information may not be explicitly stated, use the French version of these excellent Allergy wordlists.

 - When purchasing items in stores (e.g., the delicastessen), use these Coeliac Travel language cards in French